SHOULD YOU TELL THE TRUTH ALWAYS ?

 We might just “lie” 150 times a day if you define a lie as exaggerating, aggrandizing, lying to yourself – saying you will do something, like start that diet tomorrow, when you know you won’t; or, saying, “I will meet you at noon.”
 When you know damn well you are ALWAYS 5 -10 minutes late.
 How many times a day do we shade/shape the truth to make ourselves look okay?
 How often do we make hollow promises to ourselves and/or others?

 I want to wrap this up with a study from two Notre Dame researchers who did a very simple study that makes huge point.
 It is about your health and truth.

 Drs.
 Anita Kelley and Lijuan Wang, both professor/researchers at Notre Dame published a 2014 report on an experiment they conducted with volunteers.
 72 healthy adults (with an average age of 41) were recruited through newspapers in the South Bend, Indiana community.
 They were randomly assigned to two groups: a Sincerity group, and a Control group.
 Both groups came to the laboratory each week for 5 weeks to complete polygraph tests and anonymous health measures.

 The Control Group was told nothing, just tested every week.
 The Sincerity Group was told the following:

 “Throughout every day of the next 5 weeks, you must speak honestly, truthfully, and sincerely—not only about the big things, but also about the small things, such as why you were late.
+Dental implant specialist from California awaits you at temecula center for wisdom teeth & dental Implants site.
 You must always mean what you say in situations where your statements are to be taken seriously, as opposed to when joking or obviously exaggerating.
 While you certainly can choose not to answer questions, you must always mean what you say.”